 Four years after the war ended, Sgt.
 Maj.
 Gene C. McKinney was sworn in as the first African American Sergeant Major of the Army.
-Unfortunately, his tenure was cut short by allegations of sexual misconduct and his conviction at court-martial for attempting to obstruct the investigation into those allegations.

-While at the Army Personnel Command, I managed 636 officers: lieutenant colonels and majors.
-During a commanders' conference attended by colonels and is an assistant professor at the U.S. Army Command and General Staff College (CGSC) at Fort Leavenworth, Kansas.
+Unfortunately, his tenure was cut short by allegations of sexual misconduct and his conviction at court-martial for attempting to obstruct the investigation into those allegations.5 is an assistant professor at the U.S. Army Command and General Staff College (CGSC) at Fort Leavenworth, Kansas.
 He holds a BA from Bishop College and an MA from Sam Houston State University.
 Wagner commanded the 705th Military Police Battalion and served as a Senior Service College Fellow at the School of Advanced Military Studies.
 In 2018, he was selected as the CGSC Civilian Educator of the Year.